dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 ### What is the difference between a Dust app and an assistant?

-The Dust Developer Platform lets you create and launch Large Language Model apps, or Dust apps.
-The Dust Platform lets you create custom AI assistants using GPT-4 and Claude.
+The Dust Developer Platform enables the creation of Dust apps powered by Large Language Models (LLMs) such as GPT-4 and Claude.
+These apps perform specific tasks by making calls to models, APIs, or Data Sources.

-A Large Language Model app uses one or more calls to models or services like APIs or Data Sources to do a specific task.
-They're like a layer on top of a model that makes it work a certain way.
+Dust apps add a functional layer over a model, enabling it to operate in a particular manner suited to the task at hand.

-Assistants are different.
-They combine a large language model, context, planning skills, and tool use.
-They're built to give an answer or do a task based on a specific goal.
-They use their own knowledge and the questions they're asked to do this.
+Assistants, on the other hand, are more complex.
+They integrate a large language model with context understanding, planning abilities, and tool operation to respond to queries or complete tasks directed towards a defined objective, drawing on their built-in knowledge and the user's input.

 ### How to create custom apps?